GoogleContainerTools/kpt-functions-sdk/README.md

   - A comprehensive catalog of well-supported libraries
   - Robust community support and detailed documentation
 - **Type-safety:** Kubernetes configuration is typed, and its schema is defined using the OpenAPI spec.
-  Typescript has a sophisticated type system that accomodates the complexity of Kubernetes resource.
+  Typescript has a sophisticated type system that accomodates the complexity of Kubernetes resources.
   The SDK enables generating Typescript classes for core and CRD types, providing safe and easy interaction with Kubernetes objects.
 - **Batteries-included:** The SDK provides a simple, powerful API for querying and manipulating configuration files.
 It provides the scaffolding required to develop, build, test, and publish functions, allowing you to focus on implementing your business-logic.

 ## Concepts